 A trip to Møn would not be complete without a visit to Møns Klint.
 These white chalk cliffs are one of the highest points of Denmark, with a 120 m drop to the beach below and they are stunning.
-When you arrive at the site, you are greeted with the Geocentre where you can learn about the cliffs, their formation and also … Read More

 It happened a while ago, but I thought people would still find it interesting, so here’s my contribution to Throwback Thursday: a brief rundown of our trip to ‘Margs.’

 It’s difficult to write about Kings Park without sounding like a brochure: Magnificent views, extraordinary plants, amazing gardens, fantastic playgrounds.
 It’s all true.
 Instead I’ve collected a few photos from our visit for you to peruse.
 This is only some of what we saw.
 The park also has it’s own, very thorough, website here, that I definitely recommend taking a look at.
 If you are staying in Perth a while, then you could probably make several visits there.
 I think it would be hard to take it all in over one visit and also tiring if you have children in tow.
 The are several large and impressive playgrounds spread through the park and a special Naturescape area was developed to give children the chance to be ‘in touch with nature,’ just as previous generations fondly remember doing.
 Unfortunately on our visit we didn’t have time to check out the Naturescape area, but anyone I have spoken to that has visited has told me how wonderful it is.
 It’s high on the list for our next visit.

 My local library had a little display of travel books on my last visit that got me to thinking that many people are beginning to plan their Christmas and Summer travel.
 So I thought I’d begin a bit of a series I’ve been planning about travel, mainly travel with kids.
 Here’s the first post.
 Continue reading “Product Review: Trunki Children’s Ride-on Suitcase”